EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlaction/authentication-samlaction.md

 This is the default group that is chosen when the authentication succeeds in addition to extracted groups.

 <b>Attribute1</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute1
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute1.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute2</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute2
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute2.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute3</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute3
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute3.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute4</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute4
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute4.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute5</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute5
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute5.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute6</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute6
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute6.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute7</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute7
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute7.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute8</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute8
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute8.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute9</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute9
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute9.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute10</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute10
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute10.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute11</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute11
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute11.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute12</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute12
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute12.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute13</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute13
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute13.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute14</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute14
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute14.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute15</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute15
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute15.
+Maximum length of the extracted attribute is 239 bytes.

 <b>Attribute16</b>
-Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute16
+Name of the attribute in SAML Assertion whose value needs to be extracted and stored as attribute16.
+Maximum length of the extracted attribute is 239 bytes.

 <b>signatureAlg</b>
 Algorithm to be used to sign/verify SAML transactions